pemo11/easygrader/README.md

 The only possible options without editing *Simpelgrader.ini* are **A** for the precheck and **H** for showing the current log file.

+And, if available, **I** for setting up the *Simpelgrader.ini* file.

+I am preparing a simple setup assistant but right now the ini file must bei edited with an editor.

 ### editing Simpelgrader.ini

 Editing *Simpelgrader.ini* means providing the pathes for the several directories that *Simpelgrader* uses.

-I am preparing a simple setup assistant but right now the ini file must bei edited with an editor.

 Currently they are 9 different pathes that have to be set.
 Table 1 shows each setting with an explanation and an example.